RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/creating-cloud-account.md

 categories: ["RV"]
 ---

-Remove all content below:
-An Redis Cloud Pro Cloud Account contains all necessary credentials and information for an account with your cloud provider.
+A Redis Cloud Pro Cloud Account which runs on your cloud infrastructure will need all necessary credentials and information of your cloud account.
 This Cloud Account enables Redis Cloud Pro to create, manage, and monitor Cloud resources automatically on your behalf.

 Once a Cloud Account is set up you can reuse it with several subscriptions.

 ## Create a new Cloud Account